qf3l3k/ufw_parser/README.md

-If you like this plugin you can support it's development and ...
+If you like this tool you can support it's development and ...

 <a href="https://www.buymeacoffee.com/qf3l3k" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style=" height: 60px !important;width: 217px !important;" ></a>